-Jamie would be the first to point out that A Handbook of Roses is not the product of just one individual.
+Jamie would be the first to point out that Still Life With Machine Gun is not the product of just one individual.
 Working closely with engineer and musician Sean Read, whose credits in production and engineering include the likes of Edwyn Collins, and Dexy’s Midnight Runners.
-Sean and Jamie produced, recorded and mixed the album in two short runs spanning under two months from start to end in his Famous Times Studio in Hackney.
-‘Sean and I are simpatico, we didn’t have to talk, it just happened.
-He humanises things, which is what I want,’ said Jamie
+Jamie largely wrote and recorded the album during lockdown with band members and associates sending recorded parts around the basic template recorded with himself and Sean prior.

-The pair have created an album that refuses genre, encompassing those country tinges, jazz rhythms, and Stax era horns, possessed of soul throughout; seeking out the right mood for each song rather than looking to create a monolith.
-Working with and hiring additional musicians via friends and connections who can as Jamie describes ‘play really well and turn on a sixpence’ has allowed such moments as the breakdown that closes Love’s Not a Four Letter World to be less an exercise in showcasing proficiency and more a genuine expression of the emotion running throughout the tune and its lyrics.
+The pair have created an album that refuses genre, rhythmic with some Stax era horns, possessed of soul throughout; seeking out the right mood for each song rather than looking to create a monolith.
+Working with and hiring additional musicians via friends and connections who can as Jamie describes ‘play really well and turn on a sixpence’ Working with such talent has enabled Jamie to marry lyrics to music.
+Songs like Step Right Up and When Everything Closes highlight the musical range encompassed on the album.

 ‘You can listen to something from forty years ago and it still works, it still sounds right.
 That’s the area I am looking to work in, making it sound right, simply or with more complexity, rather than worrying as to whether it sounds current,’ notes Jamie.

 Still Life With Machine Gun is an album that moves on from its predecessor and as one reviewer says “makes it a high bar to supercede.”